Melvin Manhoef: Business career

 Manhoef founded a kickboxing and MMA-promotion named World Fighting League.

 Personal life

 On 29 March 2022, Manhoef and other neighbourhood residents apprehended three alleged burglars who had targeted his home near Amsterdam.
 He stopped the men from fleeing in a car by performing a PIT maneuver, and then, with the assistance of neighbours, detained the suspects until police arrived.
 Manhoef gave a statement to police afterwards, although legal ramifications of his actions are unclear.

+His son is professional footballer Million Manhoef.